verement/etamoo/README.md

 ==========

 **This is experimental and (currently) incomplete software.
-It is not yet usable, although with further development it is hoped that it soon will be.**
+It is not yet fully usable, although with further development it is hoped that it soon will be.**

-_At present, all the code will do is (optionally) load a database file and present a REPL interface for running commands and evaluating MOO code from the console as if you had connected as a wizard.
-While most MOO code will run correctly, there are still some built-in functions that are not yet implemented.
-Also, notably, there is almost no network functionality, and no way to save any changes made to the database.
-Finally, there has been no effort to optimize any performance bottlenecks, of which loading a database is at least one._

-_Once the code is in at least a minimally useful state, this message will be updated or removed._
+_At present, the code will load a database and listen for network connections.
+You can connect using any `telnet` client and interact with the MOO environment, however no changes to the database will be saved, and a few other features have also yet to be implemented._

 About
 =====